alex-pricope/simulator-challenge/README.md

 * A weaker team will score less against a stronger team
 * A strong team doesn't mean it always wins

-To achieve this, we take the strength into the score random calculation, after one of the team won (for example).
+To achieve this, we take the strength into the score random calculation, after one of the teams won (for example).

 > Team A (Strength 80) wins against Team B (Strength 40)